InspiringGroup-Lab/CertTA/attack/README.md

 python attack/Amoeba/preprocess_dataset.py
 ```

-* This step will preprocess the dataset and save the processed data in the `/CertTA_public/attack/Amoeba/dataset/` directory.
+* This step will preprocess the CICDOH20 and TIISSRC23 datasets and save the processed data in the `/CertTA_public/attack/Amoeba/dataset/` directory.

 ### Switch to the Amoeba directory